Most Expensive New Orleans Neighborhoods

 New Orleans real estate is some of the most expensive in Louisiana, although New Orleans house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, New Orleans isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Orleans are a mix of both white- and blue-collar jobs.
+New Orleans is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Orleans is a city of professionals, service providers and sales and office workers.
 There are especially a lot of people living in New Orleans who work in office and administrative support (11.07%), sales jobs (9.92%) and food service (9.21%).

 The per capita income in New Orleans in 2010 was $26,131, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $104,524 for a family of four.
 However, New Orleans contains both very wealthy and poor people as well.